woof84/kianravaei/_works/002-blue.md

 Sahar Khodayari, known to many as Blue Girl (after the color of her favorite soccer team), disguised herself as a man in a failed attempt to enter Iran's Azadi (Freedom) Stadium and cheer on her favorite players.
 In Iran, women are prohibited from attending soccer games; she was detained after authorities noticed her disguise.
 On September 2, 2019, after she found out that she could spend six months in prison for her alleged crime, Sahar Khodayari set herself on fire outside a Tehran courthouse.

 <p class="teaser">She would rather die than submit to a regime that denies women freedom and equality.</p>

-These lines of Hâfez, Iran's most revered poet, sound to me like something Blue Girl may have been thinking before she committed her fatal act:
+The choir sings two lines of Hâfez, Iran's most revered poet, in Blue Girl's native tongue.
+They sound to me like something Blue Girl may have been thinking before she committed her fatal act.

-_I have in mind, if possible,_
-_To do something that can end sorrow._